nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/early-access-program.md

 ## Early Access Program Features

-When some features are stable but partially complete, we offer them through the Early access program.
-For example, a tool that supports a limited number of browsers, or a configuration screen that does not expose all advanced options people may need yet, could be available first through early access with a specific tag.
+When some features are stable but partially complete, we offer them through the Early Access program.
+For example, a tool that supports a limited number of browsers, or a configuration screen that does not expose all advanced options people may need yet, could be available first through Early Access with a specific tag.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/Early Access /Early Access Feature Tag